 — Peggy McIntosh

-I was 17 before I ever met a black person.
-Dan was actually half black, his dad was white, his mom was black.
+I was 17 before I ever met a Black person.
+Dan was actually half Black—his dad was White, and his mom was Black.
 His family had moved into town and he attended our high school.
 He was funny and intelligent; an all around nice guy.

 The circus was in town and my boyfriend and I decide to go see it.
 Dan and his girlfriend decided to come with us.